rakshita-vijay/rag-agentic-ai/README.md

    - **Summary Generator**: Condenses research into titled bullet points.
    - **Link Collector**: Gathers all source links.
    - **Article Prompt Writer**: Assembles everything into a Markdown draft.
-3. **Async Processing**: The script uses Python’s async features to speed up agent communication (see [Python async/await](https://superfastpython.com/python-async-function/): lets the script handle multiple tasks at once, instead of waiting for each to finish).
+3. **Async Processing**: The script uses Python’s async features to speed up agent communication (lets the script handle multiple tasks at once, instead of waiting for each to finish).
 4. **Output**: The results are saved as a `.md` file in your Downloads folder, with a timestamped filename.

 ---

 ## Features

 - **Fully Automatic**: Just run the script — no manual setup needed.
-- **Automatic CrewAI Installation**: Installs required packages if missing.
+- **Automatic CrewAI Installation**: Installs CrewAI if missing, so you don’t need to manage dependencies.
 - **No Extra Dependencies**: Only standard Python libraries and CrewAI are used.
-- **Multi-Agent Workflow**: 5 specialized agents collaborate:
+- **Multi-Agent Workflow**: Five specialized agents (planner, researcher, condenser, collector, writer) collaborate to generate, research, summarize, and format topics.
-  - Topic Planner
-  - Topic Researcher
-  - Content Condenser
-  - Link Collector
-  - Article Prompt Writer
-- **Uses Gemini 2.0 Flash**: Script is set up to use the fast, efficient language model from Google AI, Gemini 2.0 Flash.
+- **Uses Gemini 2.0 Flash**: Built to use Google’s Gemini 2.0 Flash model for language processing (requires a valid `GOOGLE_API_KEY`).
-- **Async Processing**: Uses Python's `asyncio` for efficient task execution ([What is async?](https://www.theserverside.com/tutorial/Asynchronous-programming-in-Python-tutorial))
+- **Async Processing**: Uses Python’s `asyncio` for efficient, non-blocking task execution ([What is async?](https://www.theserverside.com/tutorial/Asynchronous-programming-in-Python-tutorial)).
-- **Handles Errors**: If something goes wrong (e.g., Gemini API fails), the script prints clear messages and continues where possible.
+- **Error Handling**: Prints clear warnings if the AI model fails or returns empty data, and continues processing where possible.
-- **Handles Downloads Folder**: Finds (or creates) your system’s Downloads folder for output.
+- **Smart Downloads Folder Handling**: Finds (or creates) your system’s Downloads folder automatically; output is saved there with a timestamped filename.
-- **Markdown Output**: Results are saved in Markdown format for easy editing or sharing.
+- **Markdown Output**: Results are saved in easy-to-edit Markdown format; triple backticks are automatically stripped for proper formatting.
+- **Output Display**: If run in a Jupyter notebook, uses `IPython.display` to render formatted markdown.
+- **Model Customization**: You can change the LLM model in the code if needed.
+- **Resilient to Gemini quirks**: If Gemini occasionally returns `None`, the script will warn you and you can retry.

 ---